-Perform 10-fold cross validation on the clean data using your algorithms, decision trees, neural networks and CBR (you do not need to retrain your algorithms, simply use your saved results).
+Perform 10-fold cross validation on the clean data using your algorithms, decision trees, and neural networks (you do not need to retrain your algorithms, simply use your saved results).
 For each algorithm calculate the classification error per fold.
-So you will end up with a sample of 10 values per algorithm per emotion.
-You need to make 3 comparisons per emotion to determine whether there is a significant difference between any two of the algorithms (for each emotion).
+So you will end up with a sample of 10 values per algorithm.
+For each algorithm calculate the classification error per fold.
+So you will end up with a sample of 10 values per algorithm.
+Test whether there is a significant difference between the two algorithms.